Assortment Optimization under the Decision Forest Model: Optimization model

-In addition to Proposition~\ref{proposition:SplitMIO_Keq1_not_integral}, we also have the following proposition that sheds light on when \SplitMIO is not integral. \begin{proposition} There exists a decision forest model $(F, \lambdab)$ with $|F| = 1$ and for which $v(s_1) = v(s_2) = i$ for at least two $s_1, s_2 \in \splits$, $s_1 \neq s_2$ and at least one $i \in \Ncal$, such that $\Fcal_{\SplitMIO}$ is not integral. \end{proposition} The proof of this result is given in Section~\ref{appendix:proof_SplitMIO_Keq1_not_integral} of the ecompanion.
-Proposition~\ref{proposition:SplitMIO_Keq1_not_integral} is significant because it implies that for $|F| = 1$, the distinction between trees where each product appears at most once in any split and trees where a product may appear two or more times as a split is sharp.
-This insight provides the motivation for our third formulation, \ProductMIO, which we present next.

-\subsection{Formulation 3: \ProductMIO}
+\subsection{Formulation 2: \ProductMIO}

-The third formulation of problem~\eqref{prob:assortment_opt_abstract} that we will present is motivated by the behavior of \SplitMIO when a product participates in two or more splits.
-In particular, observe that in a given purchase decision tree, a product $i$ may participate in two different splits $s_1$ and $s_2$ in the same tree.
-In this case, constraint~\eqref{prob:SplitMIO_left} in problem~\eqref{prob:SplitMIO} will result in two constraints:
+The second formulation of problem~\eqref{prob:assortment_opt_abstract} that we will present is motivated by the behavior of \SplitMIO when a product participates in two or more splits.
+In particular, observe that a product $i$ may participate in two different splits $s_1$ and $s_2$ in the same decision tree $t$.
+In this case, constraint~\eqref{prob:SplitMIO_left} in the \SplitMIO will result in two constraints:

-In the above two constraints, observe that $\leftleaves(s_1)$ and $\leftleaves(s_2)$ are disjoint (this is a straightforward consequence of Assumption~\ref{assumption:Requirement_3}).
+In the above two constraints, observe that $\leftleaves(s_1)$ and $\leftleaves(s_2)$ are disjoint (this is a direct consequence of Assumption~\ref{assumption:Requirement_3}).
 Given this and constraint~\eqref{prob:SplitMIO_y_unitsum} that requires the $y_{t,\ell}$ variables to sum to 1, we can come up with a constraint that strengthens constraints~\eqref{eq:split_constr_s1} and \eqref{eq:split_constr_s2} by combining them:

 In general, one can aggregate all the $y_{t,\ell}$ variables that are to the left of all splits involving a product $i$ to produce a single left split constraint for product $i$.
 The same can also be done for the right split constraints.
 Generalizing this principle leads to the following alternate formulation, which we refer to as \ProductMIO: